Student Writing Guide

 The standard writing and citation style manual used at Regent College is Kate L. Turabian, A Manual for Writers of Term Papers, Theses, and Dissertations, 9th ed.
 (2018).
 Turabian is a condensed version of the Chicago Manual of Style, 17th ed.
 (2017).
 Unless otherwise directed by a professor, students at Regent College are expected to follow Turabian.
 Individual professors may ask students to substitute another citation style (e.g., SBL).
 If in doubt, check with your professor or TA.

 Prewriting refers to the stages of the writing process prior to your first draft.
 This includes brainstorming, narrowing your topic, researching, considering your audience, and organizing your observations and notes.
-Keep in mind different strategies may work for you as you work towards formulating your thesis and a structure for your paper.
+Keep in mind different strategies may work for you than for others as you begin formulating a thesis and a structure for your paper.
 You might consider colour coding your notes, mapping, or freewriting.
 Read more about possible approaches here.

-- It makes a definite and limited assertion that needs to be explained and supported by further discussion.
+- Makes a definite and limited assertion that needs to be explained and supported by further discussion.

-- It shows the emphasis and indicates the methodology of your argument.
+- Shows the emphasis and indicates the methodology of your argument.

 Constructing an outline before you write your paper can help you plot out how you will support your thesis.
-An outline will help:
+An outline will help to:

 - Demonstrate how the argument of the paper will proceed through to its conclusion.

 - Ensure that each section and subsection of the paper does, in fact, support the thesis statement.

 - Prevent you from following unnecessary rabbit trails.